grombor/grombor/README.md

 ## Hi, I am Kamil 👋
-### In a Clanhouse I am engagement as Marketing Manager and Tester on a CRM project for workshops.
+### In a Clanhouse I am engage as Marketing Manager and Tester on a CRM project for workshops.
 I am coding enthusiast and I am learning React & software testing at the moment.
 In the future I pretend to be an Automation Tester of Front-end dev.

 **🤔 I work as Marketing Specialist.
 My job is to inspire, inform, and acquire customers.
 Mainly I create blogs, graphics, illustrations and movies.**